 November 7th, 1863

 Waiting for a conflict to start can make one a deep thinker, he reasoned.
 The War of the Rebellion had run too long now.
-Then he shook his head, figuring most everybody on the line felt the same.
+The Rebels needed to be stopped, and he hoped President Lincoln had a plan.
+Then he shook his head, glancing left and right and figuring most everybody on the line felt the same.

 They had served together for over two years in Lincoln's Federal Army and Rourke had learned that his friend ran his mouth before things started.
 It was his way to settle shaky nerves.

-Rourke said nothing in reply, but fidgeted nervously with his rifle while the golden sunlight faded, his grim smile waning as fear wove its way through his heart.
+The tension was getting to Rourke, so he ignored Cameron, instead fidgeting with his rifle while the golden sunlight faded, his grim smile waning as fear wove its way through his heart.
 After thinking on it, he decided to keep a close watch for Lieutenant Stowe when the battle engaged.
 You never knew where a bullet would come from and he'd heard stories of officers 'resolving problems' during the conflict.
-The prank may have seemed like a good idea at the time, but thinking about it now, perhaps it wasn't the best choice.
+The snake prank may have seemed like a fun idea at the time, but thinking about it now, perhaps it wasn't the best choice.

 Even considering that, he hoped all would go well tonight.
 It seemed like the brass hats had come up with a good enough battle plan for once.
 They hoped the Rebels would make for an easier fight after a day of the cannons pounding them.
 The plan was to come at them in the night, when things were winding down.